Indigenism: As ethnic nationalism

-"Autochthonism" is an issue especially in those parts of Europe formerly under Ottoman control, i.e. the Balkans and Romania (see rise of nationalism under the Ottoman Empire).
+"Autochthonism" is notorious especially in those parts of Europe formerly under Ottoman control, i.e. the Balkans and Romania (see rise of nationalism under the Ottoman Empire).
 Originating in the 19th century, autochthonist nationalism affected the area throughout the 20th century.
 Nichifor Crainic celebrated Gândirea's role in making nationalism and Orthodoxy priorities in Romania's intellectual and political life.

 Variations

 Indigenism involves the emphasis of certain aspects of history, for example the identification of one of multiple sources of ancestry for a "people".
 Examples are W. E. B. Du Bois's black nationalism, or nativist arguments in the United States that mestizo people are more indigenous to the United States land than European Americans.

 The portrayal of the Christian wars against Al-Andalus as a Reconquista, or "reconquest" is an indigenist nationalist trope that evokes Iberia's pre-Muslim past.
 The Hutu Power ideology posited that the Hutu were the first, and therefore the legitimate, inhabitants of Rwanda, justifying the extermination of the Tutsi.
-The Arab–Israeli conflict involves competing claims to indigenity, with modern disputants to territory claiming a direct line of descent to its ancient inhabitant peoples such as the Philistines and the Canaanites.
+The Arab–Israeli conflict involves competing claims to indigeneity, with modern disputants to territory claiming a direct line of descent to its ancient inhabitant peoples such as the Israelites, the Philistines and the Canaanites.